Login Parents' Info Login Students' Info Login Staff's Info Login Vacancies Login Calendar Login Tenders

 • 1941-1943: Temporarily relocated to the Castelli Hotel in Kyrenia due to World War II, with the Nicosia campus serving as an army hospital.
 The Seaview Hotel, the east wing of the Dome Hotel, and four rented houses serve as accommodations for staff and students.
 Shops are also rented for use as classrooms.
 As a result of the move, the number of boarders increase from 22 to 173.

-• 1946: Death of founder Canon Frank Darvall Newham in Kyrenia, leaving behind a legacy of innovation and inclusivity.
+• 1946: Canon Frank Darvall Newham, founder, died in Kyrenia, leaving behind a legacy of innovation and inclusivity.

 1950-1960 - Co-Education and Independence